Skip to content

 }

-The code to do these checks is open source as part of the Updater library and may change from what is documented above: https://github.com/shorebirdtech/updater/blob/main/library/src/network.rs
+The code to do these checks is open source as part of the Shorebird Updater library and may change from what is documented above: https://github.com/shorebirdtech/updater/blob/main/library/src/network.rs

 The updater library then downloads the patch diff and applies it to the release binary.
 The patch diff is a binary diff.
 The updater library also checks the hash of the patch diff to confirm download integrity.

 The hash is not meant to be a security feature, but rather a way to detect errors in the patch diff.
-A common error we see is that developers shorebird release with one source and then actually build an release a different binary, resulting then in invalid patches.
+A common error we see is that developers shorebird release with one source and then actually build and release a different binary, resulting then in invalid patches.
 This hash helps detect such errors.
 We currently do not sign patches, but plan to add that capability in the near future.

 The modified Flutter engine also reports successful or failed launch of a patch back to our servers the next time it makes a patch check.